-HCCDC has adopted the DPE Risk Management Framework and the DPE Business Continuity Management Framework.
-DPE provides services to HCCDC under these Frameworks.
-For more information, please see the DPE Annual Report.
+HCCDC has adopted the Department of Planning Housing and Infrastructure's Risk Management Framework and the department's Business Continuity Management Framework.
+The department provides services to HCCDC under these Frameworks.
+For more information, please see the Department of Planning Housing and infrastructure's Annual Report.